 An alternative to banks, credit unions often offer free chequing accounts.
-Other free options include using an online bank like Tangerine.
-With Tangerine, you have to provide Canadian ID (drivers license, ID card) and address proof (utility bill, car insurance etc.)
+Other free options include using an online bank like Simplii Financial.
+With Simplii Financial, you have to provide Canadian ID (drivers license, ID card) and address proof (utility bill, car insurance etc.)

 Moving money to Canada

 Now with a Canadian bank account, you may decide to start transferring money from home.
 The easiest and cheapest way of doing this is by using an online money transfer service such as Transferwise or CurrencyFair.

 The fees for online money transfer services are lower than any other transfer option and the exchange rate matches the ‘mid-market rate’ – this is the rate listed on live currency websites such as XE.

 Transferring money using TransferWise and CurrencyFair is also incredibly easy.
 If you sign up to one of these services with the links above, you will receive one free transfer.

 Getting a Canadian phone number

 Having a local Canadian number is important, especially when applying for jobs.
 All of the main cell phone service providers usually have a presence in major city malls and electronic stores such as Best Buy.